 Fair Use claimed for any copyright material as it is copied for solely research purposes & commentary only, without financial gain; attribution given where possible.

 Dziga Vertov was born in Belostock (now Białystok in NE Poland) in 1896, and died in Moscow in 1954.
-There is an excellent biography with a comprehensive bibliography on the Monoskop cultural web-site.
+There is an excellent biography on the Monoskop cultural web-site.

 The film is variously called ‘Man with a Movie Camera’, ‘The Man with a Movie Camera’, ‘The Man with the Movie Camera’, and ‘a Man with a Movie Camera’.
 Google Translate comes up with the latter version but most people adopt the first one.
 There is no definite or indefinite article in Russian which explains the confusion.
 There is also a muddle about the translation of Kino, as in Kino-pravda and Kino-glaz.
 Most commentators use ‘Cine’ but the film isn’t known as ‘Man with a Cine Camera’!
 Capitals and hyphens are inconsistent (Kino-Glaz, kinoglaz) even in Vertov’s notes.

-‘Man with a Movie Camera’ poster by Vladimir & Georgii Stenberg, 1929
+Both ‘Man with a Movie Camera’ posters by Vladimir & Georgii Stenberg, 1929

-Julius Kupfer-Sachs 1929 poster ‘Der Mann mit der Kamera’ from the Dovzhenko Centre
+Julius Kupfer-Sachs 1929 poster ‘Der Mann mit der Kamera’ from the Austrian Film Museum

 FILM VERSION USED